8.3.1 Faculty Employment

 - Non-teaching services to the institution.

-Each institution shall identify specific criteria, consistent with this policy, upon which the determination of the extent of salary increases will be based.
-The institution shall also identify the methods by which the faculty member’s performance will be evaluated for purpose of the determination of salary increases.
-The criteria and the evaluation methods shall be published in the faculty handbook of the institution (BoR Minutes, January 1982, p.
-184; February, 2007, pp. 52-53).
+Each USG institution shall identify specific criteria, consistent with this policy and the Board of Regents’ Policy on Salary Administration, for determining the extent of salary increases and the methods by which the faculty member’s performance will be evaluated for purpose of the determining salary increases.
+The criteria and the evaluation methods shall be published in the institution’s faculty handbook.

 Salary for a Fiscal Year Administrative Employee Returning to an Academic Appointment as a Faculty Member

-When a fiscal year administrative employee returns to an academic appointment as a faculty member, the salary shall be determined on the same basis as other faculty members with similar rank and experience within the department to which he/she returns or in other similar positions within the institution (BoR Minutes, 1986-87, pp. 103-104).
+When a fiscal year administrative employee returns to an academic appointment as a faculty member, the individual’s salary shall be determined on the same basis as other faculty members with similar rank and experience within the department to which he/ or she returns or in other similar positions within the institution.

-Payment of compensation to faculty members for full-time employment during the summer session shall be at a rate not to exceed 33-1/3% of their regular nine (9) months compensation for the previous academic year (BoR Minutes 1950-51, p.333; 1984-85, p.
-80).
+Payment of compensation to faculty members for full-time employment during the summer session shall be at a rate not to exceed 33 and 1/3 percent of their regular nine-months compensation for the previous academic year.

-Extra compensation may be paid, however, when all four of the following conditions exist:
+Extra compensation may be paid to USG faculty when all four of the following conditions exist:

-- No qualified person is available to carry the work as part of his/her normal load.
+- No qualified person is available to carry the work as part of his or her normal load;

 - The additional duties are not so heavy as to interfere with the performance of regular duties.